westeezy/ReactJS-Bootcamp/README.md

 In the terminal, run `npm install` to pull in dependencies, followed by `npm start` to start the webpack dev server which will open a Chrome window.

+* Note for windows users: environment variables are set differently so please use `npm run start-windows`

 #### Docker Setup
 If you are familiar with Docker, or are willing to learn it, there is a Dockerfile provided that will simply call `npm start` by default.
 To get this running you could:
 - CD into the working directory